endelofaustin/Interlay/README.md

 Once you have pip installed you will need to install the requirements.txt.

-With yoiur virtual environment running
+With your virtual environment running
 Install your dependencies with this command

 pip install -r requirements.txt

+To run the application run in a pyhton virtual environment: python colorful_interlay_new_testament_viewer.py

 After this you should be good to go!